datamol-io/safe/README.md

 ## News

 #### 2024/01/15
-1. We have updated the model with the version used for the paper.
-The revision number is ``
-2. @IanAWatson has a C++ implementation of SAFE in [LillyMol](https://github.com/IanAWatson/LillyMol/tree/bazel_version_float) that is quite fast and use a custom fragmentation algorithm.
+1. [@IanAWatson](https://github.com/IanAWatson) has a C++ implementation of SAFE in [LillyMol](https://github.com/IanAWatson/LillyMol/tree/bazel_version_float) that is quite fast and use a custom fragmentation algorithm.
 Follow the installation instruction on the repo and checkout the docs of the CLI here: [docs/Molecule_Tools/SAFE.md](https://github.com/IanAWatson/LillyMol/blob/bazel_version_float/docs/Molecule_Tools/SAFE.md)

 ### Installation